 - Better Choice

-- The fish are mainly caught using longlines, with a minor trawl component active in one of the fisheries.
+- The fish are mainly caught using longlines, with a minor trawl and trap component sometimes active in one of the fisheries.
 Bottom trawling in particular can have significant impacts on the seabed.
 Although there is currently limited information on the nature of marine habitat affected by bottom trawling, research efforts are currently directed towards habitat mapping.

 Note: Patagonian toothfish is caught in other international fisheries, which have not been assessed here.
 Illegal, unregulated and unreported fishing activity for this species has been a considerable issue in the past, and is still occurring in some sub-Antarctic regions.